 What Is Safelight Fog?

 Safelight fog is when the safelight is installed too close to the enlarger or work area, no less than 4 feet away, in the darkroom.
 The paper can appear unevenly across a partial section or the entire paper.
 It usually happens when the enlarging paper is transferred between locations in the darkroom.
-This can include transfering the paper to the paper safe, to the light-tight packaging, to the enlarger, or to the darkroom chemicals and also while it is sitting on the enlarger waiting to be exposed.
+This can include transfering the paper to the paper safe (a box that keeps light out), to the light-tight packaging, to the enlarger, or to the darkroom chemicals and also while it is sitting on the enlarger waiting to be exposed.